2023 Regional Wilderness Therapy Symposium Call for Proposals

 Presentation and Workshop Length

 The WTS is accepting proposals for workshops that are 1.5 and 3 hours long.
 This year's conference will follow a robust schedule, with a kickoff event on Wednesday and workshops held on Thursday and Friday.
-The Symposium will close Friday night with the Ember Award Reception.
+The Symposium will close Friday at lunch with our traditional Closing ceremony.

 1.5 hours: This presentation length is a perfect opportunity to allow participants exposure to various concepts, research, and ideas.
 These presentations occur indoors.